-Filtered water bottles have been around for a while now and as we have become more and more aware the devastating effects that single use plastic is doing to our planet, more and more people are switching to using filtered water bottles.
+Filtered water bottles have been around for a while now and as we have become more and more aware of the devastating effects that single-use plastic is doing to our planet, more and more people are switching to using filtered water bottles.

 Water to Go Bottles

-Water to Go at present have three types of bottles which I will go into detail about below, but you can purchase any of the Water to Go Bottles and the filters from their website (https://watertogo.eu/) directly and as an added bonus The nice guys at Water to Go are offering all my readers 15% off on every purchase made if you use the code OERT15.
+Water to Go at present has three types of bottles which I will go into detail about below, but you can purchase any of the Water to Go Bottles and the filters from their website (https://watertogo.eu/) directly and as a bonus, The nice guys at Water to Go are offering all my readers 15% off on every purchase made if you use the code OERT15.

 50CL The Go Bottle

-The Go Bottle is great for sports activities, like going to the gym, running and cycling or even to take to the office just to name a few, they are lightweight even when full of water.
+The Go Bottle is great for sports activities, like going to the gym, running and cycling or even taking to the office just to name a few, they are lightweight even when full of water.